blacktrackframework/ghidra/Ghidra/Processors/RISCV/data/languages/Readme_isa_extensions.md

 * `x-thead` extensions from [Alibaba's](https://www.scmp.com/tech/big-tech/article/3212122/alibabas-chip-unit-t-head-steps-risc-v-development-china-pushes-open-source-architecture-face-us) cpu development initiative
 * `x-ventana` extensions from Ventana
 * `xsfvcp` extensions from SI-Five
+* `xcv` extensions from the [open hardware group](https://docs.openhwgroup.org/projects/cv32e40p-user-manual/en/latest/instruction_set_extensions.html)

 Extension instructions can appear in deployed code without being supported by `binutils`.
-This is especially true for kernel code, as vendors can use kernel macros to assemble highly specialized instructions needed for VM memory fencing and cache coherence.
+This is especially true for kernel code, as vendors can use kernel macros to assemble highly specialized instructions needed for VM memory fencing and cache coherence management.

-`objdump` for RISCV generally is built to handle all known extensions in its test suite - but these extensions must be manually enabled on the command line.
+`objdump` for RISCV generally is built to handle all known extensions in its test suite - but these extensions must be manually enabled on the command line or declared within the ELF binary.

 ### Ghidra's approach to RISCV extensions

 When Ghidra imports an ELF file it inspects `e_machine` and `e_flags` to find the *basic* RISCV variant.
 The known variants are defined in `riscv.opinion`.
 A binary for a general purpose 64 bit RISCV processor with the G profile (I, M, A, and F extensions) and the C extension will get the `RV64GC` variant as the default 'language'.
 If the user enables languages other than the recommended language they will also see variants defined in `riscv.ldefs`.
-This includes `RV64GC` as well as `RV64GCV_THEAD`, where `RV64GCV_THEAD` includes the roughly 10 Alibaba THead extensions supported in the binutils gas testsuite.
+This includes `RV64GC` as well as `RV64GCV_THEAD`, where `RV64GCV_THEAD` includes the roughly 10 Alibaba THead extensions supported in the `binutils` gas testsuite.

 Each variant links to a (likely shared) `slaspec` file to include base and extension instructions for that variant.
 These are short files that provide `@define` and `@include` statements to access specific files in this directory.
 The general purpose 64 bit `RV64GC` variant uses the slaspec file (`riscv.lp64d.slaspec`) and includes three baseline `riscv.*.sinc` files and one place-holder `riscv.custom.sinc` file.